AbdelrhmanHamouda/pytest_BDD/README.md

 # pytest_BDD
-BDD based test for a simple example.
+BDD based tests for a simple example.

 # How to run the tests
 ```sh
 python3 -m venv venv
 source venv/bin/activate